jmcerrejon/misapuntesde/src/2013/12/dooms-aniversary-20-years-celebrate-it-with-the-pi.md

 ---
 id: 327
 title: Doom's Aniversary (20 years).
 Celebrate it with the Pi
+description: Doom's Aniversary (20 years).
+Celebrate it with the Pi
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-12-11 11:00:00